sparklearnedtech/bdb-cohort3-module2/README.md

 ## Exercise

 Deploy all the smart contracts discussed in chapters 1 and 2.
-Files are already provided in this repository.
+Files and source code are already provided in this repository.

 As for chapter 3, deploy one token contract of either fungible or non-fungible with your chosen ERC standard.
 Also here, you're on your own in creating the contract.
 Good luck!